Find-Vulnerabilities/Rust-antivirus/README.md

-# SafetyWen Antivirus
+#Wenle Antivirus

-SafetyWen Rust Editions is a Rust-based Windows antivirus system with real-time monitoring, YARA scanning, memory analysis and file integrity checking.
+Wenle Rust Editions is a Rust-based Windows antivirus system with real-time monitoring, YARA scanning, memory analysis and file integrity checking.
 This project is open source and welcomes reference, modification, and extension.

 ## 🔍 Features